 Read customer reviews and consider policies such as whether the store accepts returns of unused supplies or helps you get rid of your boxes after you finish moving.
 Purchasing moving bundles can save you the time and effort of selecting individual boxes and supplies and may cost less money.

 Moving boxes come in several shapes and sizes, depending on the intended use.
 Many are built for specific purposes to help you move things, such as clothes on hangers and couch cushions.
-You can use certain supplies, such packing tape and cushion materials, with your moving boxes.
+You can use certain moving supplies, such packing tape and cushion materials, with your moving boxes.
 Below are descriptions of the different types of moving boxes and supplies you may find useful for your move.

 Corrugated Cardboard